Chien de race husky sibérien au pelage blanc, portant un collier rouge, avec des yeux vairons — un bleu et un ambre — sur fond de neige.

 Why is our PapattesBox blue?

-At PapattesBox , we've chosen blue as the main color for your dog —not just for you.
+At PapattesBox , we have chosen blue as the main color for your dog — not just for you.

 • Because blue is part of its vision spectrum

-• And because we want your dog to recognize his box as soon as it arrives
+• And because we want your dog to recognize its crate as soon as it arrives

-Our mission: to make his world a little more alive... and more colorful in his eyes.
+Our mission: to make her world a little more alive… and more colorful in her eyes.

 Share this article!